nickwallen/whisper-note/README.md

-## Never Dread Status Updates Again
+## Goal: Never Dread Status Updates Again

 If you’re a developer, chances are you spend too much time writing repetitive status updates—daily stand-ups, weekly team summaries, biweekly group reports.
 While these updates are essential for coordination and transparency, the process of preparing them is tedious, time-consuming, and often interrupts your flow.